cokelid/ChocoButler/README.md

 ChocoButler is a small app that works with [Chocolatey](https://chocolatey.org/), periodically checking for outdated packages that can be upgraded.

-Rather than running upgrades on a fixed schedule, ChocoButler alerts you when updates are available and allows to start the upgrades at a time convenient for you If you just want regular, scheduled updates without user interaction there are better ways to achieve this (though you can do that too with ChocoButler if you really want to).
+Rather than running upgrades on a fixed schedule, ChocoButler alerts you when updates are available and allows to start the upgrades at a time convenient for you.
+If you just want regular, scheduled updates without user interaction there are better ways to achieve this (though you can do that too with ChocoButler if you really want to).

 ChocoButler sits in the system tray (i.e. notification area) of Windows.
 Its icon changes colour and an alert will pop-up when upgrades are avaiable.

 ## Installation
+In short: [download](https://github.com/cokelid/ChocoButler/archive/refs/heads/main.zip) the files, unzip to a folder, run the .bat file.
+Alternatively clone the [github repo](https://github.com/cokelid/ChocoButler.git) and run the .bat file.

 You don't need to install ChocoButler - it's literally five files (a Powershell script, a settings file, two icon files, and a .bat file to start it).
 Okay, six files including this README.

 To test it out, double click the `choco_butler.bat` file (or run the `choco_butler.ps1` file in Powershell, from where you can see logging messages).